Kibet1816/Delani-studio/README.md

 ## BDD
 The webpage is required to do the following:

--Be able to scroll from the logo to the contacts section -Provide a brief description of our projects upon clicking on the 'what we do icons' -Show project names on hover above the portfolio image -Pop-up an alert after submitting your contact info and message -Track your feedback.
+- Be able to scroll from the logo to the contacts section
+- Provide a brief description of our projects upon clicking on the 'what we do icons'
+- Show project names on hover above the portfolio image
+- Pop-up an alert after submitting your contact info and message
+- Track your feedback.

 ## Technologies used
 The following languages have been used to write the webpage: